MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

 - **Airdropping and Airdrops distribution :** Streaming of Airdrop ensures the longevity of a project, as user will not just get all the airdrop at once, then sell off and dump it.
 Thus Instead of airdropping the entirety of the token allocation all at once, airdrop recipients receive a fraction of the tokens every second through a Sablier stream.
 - **Price crashes:** Streaming not only creates the right incentives for airdrops, but also ensures that the price of the token won't crash on day one.
 This has been the case for many airdrops, where a large percentage of recipients dumped immediately after claiming their tokens.
 - **Payroll:** Streaming salaries through Sablier can significantly enhance employee satisfaction and retention.
-- **Vesting** Vesting has been made easier with Money Streaming by Sablier.
+- **Vesting:** Vesting has been made easier with Money Streaming by Sablier.
 Organizations does not need to devote considerable time to administer funds, while recipients wait months, quarters, or sometimes even longer to obtain their compensation.
 The whole process of vesting has been automated and made simpler with Sablier.

 ## Types of Streams